 Forming a Diagnosis

 To find out if you are suffering from vertigo lets go over some of the most common symptoms and determine if you seem to be suffering from vertigo or another kind of dizziness.
 Many times, people feel dizzy when they think they are going to faint.
-If you’ve ever heard someone say they stood up to fast and felt dizzy this is what they were most likely describing.
+If you’ve ever heard someone say they stood up too fast and felt dizzy this is what they were most likely describing.

 Other times people describe themselves as dizzy stating that everything around them feels like it is spinning.
 True vertigo is the second sensation.
-The reason it is important to understand which one is causing the dizziness is because they the two conditions have different causes and therefore require a different set of treatments.
+The reason it is important to understand which one is causing the dizziness is because the two conditions have different causes and therefore require a different set of treatments.

 There can be varying degrees of vertigo, from a small inconvenience to life altering.
 Vertigo can also have more symptoms than dizziness alone including but not limited to:

 - Ringing in the ears